yuanbohan/audio-similarity/README.md

 check similarity by acoustic fingerprint

+## prerequisites

+- ffmpeg
+- chromaprint
+- pipenv

+## setup

+- `pipenv install`
+- `pipenv shell`
+- `python app.py`

 ## steps

-- download videos
-- extract all videos to mp3 audio files
+- extract all videos to aac audio files with first 10 seconds
-- extract acoustic fingerprint for all mp3 audio files
+- extract acoustic fingerprint
 - check if audios in each group are similar

 ## resources